Zelenskyy tells Putin to come to Türkiye if he wants talks, after Trump intervention

 TRUMP DEMANDS TALKS BEGIN

-Zelenskyy too had said Ukraine was ready for talks, if Moscow agreed to the 30-day ceasefire.
+Zelenskyy had said Ukraine was ready for talks, if Moscow agreed to the 30-day ceasefire.

 Yet Trump, who has the power to continue or sever Washington's crucial supply of arms to Ukraine, took a different line.